Tom Thumb opened at The Union in Uptown in 2019. It offers a boozy shopping experience with beer and wine. (Courtesy of The Union)

 Now, with its free two-hour delivery partnership with Amazon Prime, you don’t even have to step foot into the store for your groceries.
 Another plus of Whole Foods is its fresh salad and soup bar, and the several order-and-go stations for sandwiches, pizza, and more.

-One of Dallas’ newest additions, Foxtrot Market now has locations in Uptown and University Park.
+One of Dallas’ newer additions, Foxtrot Market now has locations in Uptown, University Park, and Knox Street.
 The Chicago-based corner market offers tons of groceries, snacks, grab-and-go items, and wine and beer.
 You can either shop in person or have your items delivered straight to your door in under an hour.
 Or, spend some time working at the cafe, which has a sort of co-working space where you can order from a food and drink menu.

 On top of groceries, Foxtrot sells gifts such as candles, board games, curated gift boxes with local items, record players, expensive ironware, a $191 bottle of Dom Perignon and other random splurge items.